How to Measure User Onboarding to Better Convert and Engage New Users

 7. Strategy: Improving Product Features

-The most or least used product features within your service will tell you a lot about what you are doing right and wrong.
+The most or least used within your service will tell you a lot about what you are doing right and wrong.
 Get user feedback on your features so that you understand clearly what is scaring users away from your product.

 Emphasize the features that are doing well, and perfect them so that people keep using them.
 Identify areas that aren’t working well and explore ways to improve them.
 Run some practices on each method, tracking the statistics throughout, and then make changes to improve your overall service for users.